kubedb/website/content/docs/v2026.6.19/guides/pgpool/tls/configure_ssl.md

 The  `pool_hba.conf` of Pgpool will have the configuration based on the specified clientAuthMode.

 When, SSLMode is anything other than `disabled`, users must specify the `tls.issuerRef` field.
-KubeDB uses the `issuer` or `clusterIssuer` referenced in the `tls.issuerRef` field, and the certificate specs provided in `tls.certificate` to generate certificate secrets.
+KubeDB uses the `issuer` or `clusterIssuer` referenced in the `tls.issuerRef` field, and the certificate specs provided in `tls.certificates` to generate certificate secrets.
 These certificate secrets are then used to generate required certificates including `ca.pem`, `tls.crt` and `tls.key`.

 ## Create Issuer/ ClusterIssuer